 - Inverted-T incision: Also called an "anchor" incision, this technique is like the lollipop incision but with an additional incision along the IMF.

-Dr. Bidic repositions the nipple, which remains attached to its nerves and blood vessels, to a higher location (in more extreme cases, the nipple is detached and reattached).
+The cosmetic surgeon repositions the nipple, which remains attached to its nerves and blood vessels, to a higher location (in more extreme cases, the nipple is detached and reattached).
 He reduces the size of the areola (if necessary) and excises skin, breast, and fatty tissue until the desired shape and volume are achieved.

-Dr. Bidic applies multiple layers of sutures to support the breasts' new shape and closes the skin with buried sutures that do not need to be removed.
+The surgeon applies multiple layers of sutures to support the breasts' new shape and closes the skin with buried sutures that do not need to be removed.

 What to Expect After Surgery